prheenan/Research/Personal/EventDetection/Docs/paper/drafts_biophys/drafts/scratch_md/supplemental_prheenan.md

 The quality of FEATHER's results are improved by multiplying the no-event probability, as discussed above, by the integral force, force derivative, and force differential Chebyshev probabilities.
 This is explicitly detailed in {#fig:Code}.
 The calculation of each of these probabilities is exactly the same as Equation {#eq:featherprobability}, with the variables changed appropriately.
 Specifically, the relevant operation (integration, differentiation, or force difference) is applied to the approach, estimates for the operation-specific $\epsilon$ and $\sigma$ are obtained, yielding the operation-specific probability.

-## Sample Preparation

-Site-specific chemistry is used to improve the acquisition rate and quality of data.
-The procedure for surface, sample, and cantilever preparation is described briefly in Appendix A and in detail elsewhere @walder_robert_rapid_nodate.
-Briefly, through polymerase chain reaction, double-stranded DNA is functionalized with dibenzocyclooctyl (DBCO) at the 5' end of one DNA strand to ensure a covalent bond with an azide-functionalized surface.
-The DNA is also functionalized with biotin at the other 5' end to ensure a specific but reversible bond with a streptavidin-coated cantilever.
-These two bonds ensure the tip-DNA bond is broken before the surface-DNA bond, preventing tip contamination.

-## Atomic force microscopy

-All atomic force microscopy (AFM) measurements were carried out using an Asylum Cypher Asylum Research Cypher ES.
-The spring constant and sensitivity were determined using the equipartition theorem method @hutter_calibration_1993.
-All measurements were carried out with a 2 second pause at the surface.
-To promote molecular attachments to the tip, measurements were taken over a series of square, 30 $\mathrm{\mu}$m grids at points separated by 1 $\mathrm{\mu}$m.
-The stage was translated to a new grid point after measuring three force-extension curves.

 ---------------------------------------------------
 ![{#fig:prep}](figures/prep.pdf.png)